cfagan93/GameEngine_StarTrek_ChrisFagan/README.md

 - Spaceship movement script / Obstacle Avoidance -

-Creating a serialized field target so i can assign a target in which the space Void Turn rotates the spaceships nose to whatever postion its assigned target is Void Move moves the spaceship towards the assigned target.
+Creating a serialized field target so i can assign a target in which the spaceship flys towards.

+Void Turn rotates the spaceships nose to whatever postion its assigned target is.

+Void Move moves the spaceship towards the assigned target.

 In the project you can edit in the hierarchy the movement speed and rotational speed of the spaceship.

 I wanted to create 4 ray casts on the spaceship